TiagoValenteM/PongVerse/README.md

 # The PongVerse 🎮

-A new type of Pong game inspired by Marvel World and created with Pygame!
+A brand-new kind of Pong developed with Pygame and inspired by Marvel World!

 The PongVerse comes as the result of my final project for my OOP (object-oriented programming) course.
 The professors provided the source code, and the goal was to improve that code with abstract classes and UI changes.
 After a month of hard work and lots of research on how classes work in Python, I am sure the outcome is a great prototype.